 I scanned the original prop map at a high resolution, and prepped each map leaf as textures to apply in a 3D model.
 I oversaw 3D of the map unfolding with graceful, unique animations from each section to every other section: 1-to-4, 4-to-3, etc.

 From a final rendered 3D video (several generations after the one embedded above), I isolated and optimized each frame for web, and created easing animations between all sections.
 Our in-house illustrator Byron Hudson created objects for the map that sprang to life on user interaction: the leaky cauldron, dueling wands, the sorting hat.

 All put together, it functioned properly as a map to navigate to games and activities hidden around Hogwarts Castle, its grounds, and on the Quidditch Field.
 As a treat before the fifth film—for one day only—the map revealed footprints as Professors Snape and Dumbledore wandered the halls.

 Harry Potter represented our largest launch to-date, with a pre-built fanbase dwarfing typical web stats.
 On the day the Marauder’s Map went live, we jumped from our average 1.1 million unique visitors daily to 7 million.
 And by the film’s release date, we reached 12 million daily uniques.
 This includes full-site translated versions in 17 languages on as many country domains.

 Our website for “Harry Potter and The Prisoner of Azkaban” was a 2005 Webby Award Honoree.
 The map remained a navigational centerpiece through three films and three site iterations.

-Most of my early work was as lead interaction design on feature film and media properties: Batman, Warner Bros., Warner Independent Pictures, Gemini Division, Tinkerbell, Hanna Barbera, and many more listed below and on LinkedIn.
+Most of my earlier design work was for feature film and media properties including Batman, Warner Bros., Warner Independent Pictures, Gemini Division, Tinkerbell, Hanna Barbera, and more.
+Many of these are mentioned on LinkedIn.